 Next Generation Fertilizers

 ICL is partnering with passionate entrepreneurs, startups, and researchers.
-Together we are developing new and sustainable technologies for advanced crop nutrition in order to create stronger and healthier agricultural and ornamental crops and turf.
+Together we are developing new and sustainable technologies to produce next generation fertilizers for advanced crop nutrition in order to create stronger and healthier agricultural and ornamental crops and turf.

-We are looking for innovative solutions in the following fields:
+We are looking for innovative solutions for next gen fertilizers in the following fields:

 We are looking for innovative approaches in the following areas

 Nitrogen is essential for plant growth and production, but the utilization of this element is challenging.
 Conventional methods of ammonia production through the century old Haber-Bosch process often have a high environmental cost and are energy intensive.
-ICL Innovation is exploring sustainable solutions that are competitively priced, environmentally friendly, compliant with all current and anticipated regulations, and easy to manufacture.
+ICL Innovation is exploring sustainable solutions for next gen fertilizers that are competitively priced, environmentally friendly, compliant with all current and anticipated regulations, and easy to manufacture.

 We are looking for novel materials, biological means, and technologies to fix atmospheric nitrogen (N2) to plant-available nitrogen forms in order to reduce the need for N-based fertilizers.
 These technologies can include, but are not limited to: